BoogieMonster1O1/astropi/index.md

     details: Setting up a Raspberry Pi (optionally with Astroberry)
   - title: Network interfacing
     details: Interfacing with the Raspberry Pi over a network
-  - title: Astroberry
+  - title: Camera
-    details: Use astroberry to control the Raspberry Pi using the web interface
+    details: Use the Raspberry Pi camera module to take pictures
 ---